Most cases are mild, but they can be severe if the curvature begins to affect the heart and lungs.

 Advantages of swimming

-Swimming is a beneficial exercise for someone with lumbar scoliosis because the movements are not discordant and there is less pressure on the lower spine.
+Swimming is a beneficial exercise for someone with lumbar scoliosis because the movements are not discordant, and there is less pressure on the lower spine.
 Swimming creates buoyancy, which reduces the forces of body weight that act on the body.

 Lumbar scoliosis can cause chronic back pain if left untreated.
 Swimming benefits those with lumbar scoliosis because it provides cooling water that improves the circulation of body tissues.

 Depending on how severe the case of lumbar scoliosis is, swimming can be a challenge.
-Most people with lumbar scoliosis can participate in sports, although some movements can be difficult due to the affected muscles.
+Most people with lumbar scoliosis can participate in sports, although some movements can be complex due to the affected muscles.